loicsikidi/tpm-ca-certificates/docs/concepts/02-threat_model.md

 # Threat Model

-This document outlines the risk assessment for the `tpmtb` project and the mitigation measures implemented to minimize identified risks.
+This document outlines the risk assessment for the `tpm-ca-certificates` project and the mitigation measures implemented to minimize identified risks.

 ## Risks